-Beyond the obvious effects of the resulting technology that we now enjoy, the process of producing today's Internet through a culture of open participation and diverse collaboration has proved strikingly efficient and effective, and it is distinctive among standards organizations.
+Beyond the obvious effects of the resulting technology that we now enjoy, the process of producing today's Internet technologies through a culture of open participation and diverse collaboration has proved strikingly efficient and effective, and it is distinctive among standards organizations.
 This culture has been sustained across many changes in participant origins, organizational structures, economic cycles, and formal processes.
 However maintenance of the IETF's effectiveness requires constant vigilance.
-As new participants join the IETF mix, it is increasingly easy for the IETF's operation to gradually invoke models from other environments, which are more established and more familiar, but are less effective.
+As new participants join the IETF mix, it is increasingly easy for the IETF's operation to gradually invoke models from other environments, which are more established and more familiar, but often are less effective.

-Historically participation in the IETF and its antecedent was almost entirely composed of well-funded, American, white, male engineers.
-No matter the intentions of the participants, such a narrow demographic created a distinctive group dynamic, both in management and in personal interactions, which persists into the current IETF.
+Historically participation in the IETF and its antecedent was almost entirely composed of a small group of well-funded, American, white, male technicians.
+No matter the intentions of the participants, such a narrow demographic demonstrated a distinctive group dynamic, both in management and in personal interactions, which persists into the current IETF.
 Aggressive and even hostile discussion behavior is quite common.
 In terms of management the IETF can be significantly in-bred, favoring selection of those who are already well-known.
-Of course, the pool of candidates from which selections are made suffer classic limitations of diversity found in many engineering environment.
+Of course, the pool of candidates from which selections are made suffer classic limitations of diversity found in many engineering environments.
 Still there is evidence and perception of selection bias, beyond this.

 In the case of the IETF, the style of interaction can often demonstrate singularly aggressive behavior, including singularly hostile tone and content.
 In most professional venues, such behavior is deemed highly unprofessional, or worse.
 Within the IETF, such behavior has had long-standing tolerance.
-Criticizing someone's hostility is dismissed by saying that's just the way they are, or that someone else provoked it, and anyone expressing concern about the behavior is typically admonished to get thicker skin.
+Criticizing someone's hostility is dismissed by saying that's just the way they are, or that someone else provoked it, or that the person is generally wellintentioned.
+Further anyone expressing concern about the behavior is typically admonished to be less sensitive; that is, a recipient of an attack who then complains is often criticized or dismissed.